HamzaOralK/openapi2krakend/README.md

 kubectl apply -f ./deployment
 ````
 #### Contribution
-Project itself quite easy to understand and maintain and I am changing as I need it in my stack.
+Project itself quite easy to understand and maintain, and I am changing as I need it in my stack.
 Please feel free to contribute and open a PR if you see fit.